 By Jennifer McDougall

 Sobriety is the absence of drugs and alcohol and maintaining a clean lifestyle day after day.
 The term “California Sober” has been introduced in recent years as a way to claim sobriety without fully being abstinent, which can be dangerous for many people, especially those who struggle with addiction.
-Some will become sober from hard drugs and alcohol but then smoke marijuana occasionally and this is what people are calling “California Sober”.
+Some will become sober from hard drugs and alcohol but then smoke marijuana occasionally, and this is what people are calling “California Sober.”

-For many people who have struggled with addiction in the past, if a substance is introduced or try even one drink or one hit of marijuana, it could potentially send them down a rabbit hole of self-destruction and a desire to try harder substances.
+For many people who have struggled with addiction in the past, if a substance is introduced or try even one drink or one hit of marijuana, it could send them down a rabbit hole of self-destruction and a desire to try more problematic substances.
 Staying sober is the best option as it is a natural way of life.
 Being clean from drugs and alcohol makes life easier to manage; relationships and career ventures can flourish.

 “At the bottom of every person’s dependency, there is always pain; discovering the pain and healing it is an essential step in ending dependency.”

 ― Chris Prentiss, The Alcoholism and Addiction Cure

 Call Passages Addiction Treatment Centers today if you or a loved one is battling an addiction to drugs and alcohol.
 Our admissions department is available 24/7 and can be reached directly by calling our toll-free number at (888) 397-0112.
 We look forward to speaking with you soon.